A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

 \subsubsection{The natural transformation associated to the horizontal composition of HF resolved 2-spans}

-We assume given a diagram of spaces, HF spans, and HF resolved 2-spans, and their horizontal composite, as shown\footnote{The underlying windows, $\W_1$ and $\W_2$, are as in \eqref{ash0}, and their horizontal composite is as in \eqref{def:W1W2}.}, and
+We assume given a diagram of spaces, HF spans, and HF resolved 2-spans, and their horizontal composite, as shown\footnote{The underlying windows, $\W_1$ and $\W_2$, are in \eqref{ash0}, and their horizontal composite in \eqref{def:W1W2}.},

-Let $\x_X\subset X$, $\y_Y\subset Y$ and $\z_Z\subset Z$ be subsets.
+Let $\x_X{\subseteq} X$, $\y_Y {\subseteq} Y$ and $\z_Z{\subseteq} Z$ be subsets.
 Definition \ref{def:2matrixels} gives natural transformations of profunctors, therefore 2-morphisms in $\vProfGrphf$, where, in more notational detail, $ \Hpb^{M_1}_{(\x_X,\y_Y)}\colon \pi_1(X,\x_X) \bto \pi_1(Y,\y_Y) ,$ etc.

 We will now prove the important fact that, with the assumption that $(Y,\y_Y)$ is $0$-connected, and noting Proposition \ref{techfib3}, the natural transformation arising from ${\W_1\#_0\W_2}$ is obtained by horizontally composing the natural transformations given by $\W_1$ and $\W_2$.
-We leave the reader to explore what might happen when the condition on $(Y,\y_Y)$ does not hold.